Purpose

 Masking Description

-This is a two-stage study.
-Stage 1 is open-label and unmasked.
-Stage 2 is masked with participant, part of investigator team, and outcomes assessor masked to treatment assignment.
+This is a two-phase study.
+Phase 1 is open-label and unmasked.
+Phase 2 is blinded with participant, part of investigator team, and outcomes assessor masked to treatment assignment.

 Arm Groups